 The website says SubCulture is a drum and bass, post-EDM and garage production device, which means almost nothing to me other than images of some backward cap-wearing teen driving past in a low-slung import with the sub so loud it rattles our windows.
-What does peak my interest, however, is the sound design for film and game scores capabilities, so I’m very keen to explore the deeper recesses of the software to see what we can find.
-With 110 patches split between 5 main categories (Classic, composite, effect, free and sync) to get you warmed up, SubCulture is surprisingly flexible with the noises its capable of creating before you even go near Falcon’s incredible synthesis engine.
+What does pique my interest, however, is the sound design for film and game scores capabilities, so I’m very keen to explore the deeper recesses of the software to see what we can find.
+With 110 patches split between 5 main categories (Classic, composite, effect, free and sync) to get you warmed up, SubCulture is surprisingly flexible with the noises it’s capable of creating before you even go near Falcon’s incredible synthesis engine.

 The presets are mostly meaningless, as you might expect from such a crazy device, however, most make weird musical sense once you’ve played them.
 ‘Inflatable Bassoon’ kinda sounds like an inflated bassoon would, ‘Creeper’ certainly does, and ‘Blood & Concrete’ quite literally sounds like someone scrubbing blood off the concrete with a wire brush, excellent stuff.

 The macro interface is typical UVI.
-Well designed controls with a 90’s grunge look, bits of sticky tape with control names and worn paint add to the lo-fi theme.
-For those unfamiliar with UVI Falcon, the platform allows developers to create front-end GUI’s that are basically scripted macro controls for the deeper workings of the synth.
-Though you have a lot of control with these macros there’s nothing stopping you digging in deeper to micromanaging any specific area of the synth you like.
+Well-designed controls with a 90’s grunge look, bits of sticky tape with control names and worn paint add to the lo-fi theme.
+For those unfamiliar with UVI Falcon, the platform allows developers to create front-end GUIs that are basically scripted macro controls for the deeper workings of the synth.
+Though you have a lot of control with these macros there’s nothing stopping you from digging in deeper to micromanaging any specific area of the synth you like.
 It is possible to open the scripting for the GUI and add your own macro controls if you like, really advanced stuff.
 It also makes Falcon more approachable for casual users who don’t have the time to delve too deep into the inner workings and just want a decent preset to get rolling with.

 UVI really have a great thing going with their platform as all UVI products follow a similar global design, so if you’re familiar with any other UVI products you’ll be at home immediately here.
-SubCultures interface features typical synthesis filter and envelope ADSR, a dedicated reverb and delay control section, a three-channel mixer for balancing the samples used in each patch, and typical filter cutoff, resonance and depth controls.
+SubCultures interface features a typical synthesis filter and envelope ADSR, a dedicated reverb and delay control section, a three-channel mixer for balancing the samples used in each patch, and typical filter cutoff, resonance and depth controls.
 A custom FX area features patch-dependant controls that could affect punch, pitch, chorus, phase, x-fade or any number of specific controls specific to the patch.
-Though you may become familiar with the FX intention, the real-wolrd results are totally dependant on any number of factors resulting in wildly creative results.
+Though you may become familiar with the FX intention, the real-world results are totally dependent on any number of factors resulting in wildly creative results.
 Every patch is capable of being totally transformed into something vastly different by messing with the custom patch FX, filters and ADSR controls.
 So anyone thinking whoopy-doo to 110 presets will find the level of customisation for each daunting.

 SubCulture is primarily focused on low-end bass, sub-bass and evolving mutations.
 There are no ‘simple’ bass patches, everything takes time to evolve over time.
-Some patches are faster than others, but all share a similar trial and error approach to dialling in effects and modulation to see where it leads.
+Some patches are faster than others, but all share a similar trial-and-error approach to dialling in effects and modulation to see where it leads.
 This is not as haphazard as some other virtual instruments where everything is totally random, SubCulture has a good degree of intention behind the controls and effects presented in each patch.
-Also, since everything is scripted behind the scenes, it’s more grounded in regards to understanding the signal-flow.
+Also, since everything is scripted behind the scenes, it’s more grounded in regards to understanding the signal flow.
 By this I mean if you stumble upon a happy mistake that tweaks your interest, you can open up the Falcon editor and trace the workings back to the oscillator or effect creating the sound you like, then continue to manipulate that device further if you desire.
 It feels more substantial than just hitting a randomise button and living with the results.

 The downloadable manual for SubCulture is totally useless, with only a brief introduction and overview of the expansion.
 Presumably, you’re fairly perficient with Falcon by this stage if you’re buying expansions, so probably not a huge deal, this is the only area I can gripe about.
 There is no explanation of the controls, sound characteristics, any advice on its application or even basic signal flow.
 Pretty much ignore it and work it out for yourself.
 Fortunately, SubCulture UI is fairly self-explanatory, but I wish UVI would put more effort into this area.